 Plants need good drainage; will tolerate alkaline soil.
 Suscep- tibility to insects and disease can make them rather short lived.
 They don't do well in extended summer heat, so protect them from hot afternoon sun.
 Prune after bloom.
 Removing seedpods promptly may increase the next year's bloom.

-L. anagyroides.
-COMMON GOLDENCHAIN.
-Bushy, spreading plant grows to 2030 ft. tall and 1520 ft. wide.
-Flower clusters 610 in. long.
-'Pendulum' is a weeping form.
+- Bushy, spreading plant grows to 2030 feet tall and 1520 feet wide.

 - To 15 30 feet tall, 1020 feet wide, with flower clusters 1020 inches long.